7 FAM 250

 a.
 U.S. Laws and Regulations:

-(c) Accompanied by a permit issued by the Director of the Centers for Disease Control and Prevention (CDC).
+(b) Properly embalmed, cremated, or accompanied by a permit issued by the Director of the Centers for Disease Control and Prevention (CDC).

 b.
 International Agreements and Instruments: There are a number of international instruments related to the disposition of human remains.
 These agreements and arrangements are similar to the U.S. regulations in that they require proof of the death, proof that the person did not die of a communicable disease, and appropriate preparation and shipment of the remains.
 For countries where these agreements are not in force, the standards set forth in these agreements have become common practice to combat the spread of disease.

-(1) Council of Europe, Agreement on The Transfer Of Corpses, Signed at Strasbourg, October 26th, 1973;
+(1) Council of Europe, Agreement on The Transfer of Corpses, Signed at Strasbourg, October 26th, 1973;

-(2) Pan American World Health Organization, XVII Pan American Sanitary Conference, XVIII Regional Committee Meeting, Resolution XXIX, adopted in Washington, October 7th, 1966, International Transportation Of Human Remains;
+(2) Pan American World Health Organization, XVII Pan American Sanitary Conference, XVIII Regional Committee Meeting, Resolution XXIX, adopted in Washington, October 7th, 1966, International Transportation of Human Remains;

 (3) International Arrangements Concerning the Conveyance of Corpses, Signed at Berlin, February 10, 1937.